-Another way to determine if the indices differed between the two sites was to calculate the fraction of which the randomized set of indicesof of GC1 was larger than GS1.
-For instance, when this fraction was 0.90, implyingying that 90% of the values of indices of GC1 were larger As defined in van Oevelen et al. (2011), the difference was considered highly significant when the fraction was larger 10% (i.e., fraction <0.10 or >0.90).
-The difference was considered highly significant when the distinction was more than 5% (i.e., fraction <0.05 or >0.95).
+Another way to determine if the indices differed between the two sites was to calculate the fraction of indices (from 10,000 solutions) from the GC1 was greater than GS1.
+For instance, when this fraction was 0.9, it implies that 90% of indices of GC1 were greater than those of GS1.
+When this fraction was 0.1, it implies that 90% of indices of GC1 were smaller than those of GS1.
+As defined in van Oevelen et al. (2011), the difference was considered highly significant when the fraction was greater than 90% or smaller than 10% (i.e., fraction <0.10 or >0.90).
+The difference was considered highly significant when the distinction was more than 95% (i.e., fraction <0.05 or >0.95).
 The comparison result was presented in Table 16.
-Only T.. and TST were significantly higher in the canyon head, while FCI of GC1 was marginally significantly lower (fraction=0.1043)
+Only T.. and TST were significantly higher in the canyon head, while FCI of GC1 was marginally significantly lower (fraction=0.1043).

 Discussion